NVIDIA/aistore/README.md

 To get started, it is also optional (albeit desirable) to have access to an Amazon S3 or GCP bucket.
 If you don't have Amazon and/or Google Cloud accounts, you can use DFC local buckets as illustrated
 a) in the **API** section below and b) in the [test sources](dfc/tests/regression_test.go).
-Note that the local buckets support the same exact API as the Cloud-based ones.
+Note that local and Cloud-based buckets support the same API with minor exceptions (only local buckets can be renamed, for instance).

 ## Getting Started